insin/DOMBuilder/docs/index.rst

 .. versionadded:: 1.3

-A ``DocumentFragment`` conveniently allows you to append its entire contents with a single call to the destination Node's ``appendChild()`` method.
+A `DOM DocumentFragment`_ conveniently allows you to append its entire contents with a single call to the destination Node's ``appendChild()`` method.